patternfly/patternfly/README.md

 - clone the project
 - run `npm install` from the project root
+- run `npm link` from the project root
 - run `npm run dev`
 - open your browser to `http://localhost:4200`